Author Guidelines

 1.2.2 Authors

 The name (first name, surname) and affiliation (University, Faculty, Research Unit) of each author must be written in the same way and in order (e.g., João P. António1, Pedro Silva2, Nuno Pereira1 - 1University of Lisbon, Faculty of Medicine, Lisbon, Portugal; 2University of Porto, Faculty of Medicine, Porto, Portugal).
-The e-mail and ORCID of all authors are mandatory.
-For the corresponding author, the address and telephone number must also be included.
-All correspondence between the Journal and the authors will be made exclusively through the platform or exceptionally by email.
+All authors' e-mail and ORCID are mandatory.
+The corresponding author must also include the address and telephone number.
+All correspondence between the Journal and the authors will be made exclusively through the platform or, exceptionally, by email.

 1.2.3 Conflicts of interest

 The journal requires that all authors disclose any potential sources of conflict of interest.
-At the time of article submission, authors must report any financial or personal relationships they have had or may have with people or institutions that could generate a conflict of interest in relation to the article submitted for publication.
+At the time of article submission, authors must report any financial or personal relationships they have had or may have with people or institutions that could generate a conflict of interest about the article submitted for publication.
 The potential conflict of interest exists regardless of whether the interested parties consider that these relationships may or may not have influenced their scientific judgment.
-This information will not influence the editorial decision, but before submitting the manuscript, authors must secure all necessary authorizations for the publication of the submitted material.
+This information will not affect the editorial decision, but before submitting the manuscript, authors must secure all necessary authorizations to publish the submitted material.
 If authors have questions about what constitutes a relevant financial or personal interest, they should contact the Editor.

 1.2.4 Financing (if indicated)